JarvusInnovations/jarvus-guide-to-extjs/best_practices/requires.md

-# Require Where Instantiation Is Caused
+# Require Where Instantiation is Caused

 - `autoCreate` refs in controllers
 - `xtype` or `type` in a class' config